Nelson-Atkins Museum of Art – Kansas City

 Instead of creating two separate institutions, the trustees decided to join forces and found a single major museum, initially named The William Rockhill Nelson Gallery of Art and the Mary Atkins Museum of Fine Arts.

 The museum’s imposing neoclassical-style building, designed by Wight & Wight Architects, opened to the public on December 1, 1933.

-Like many other American museums founded in the same period, the Nelson-Atkins is an encyclopedic art museum whose collections spans a period of over 4000 years, from ancient to contemporary art.
-Furthermore, the museum’s collections encompasses various geographical areas – Far and Near East, Africa, Europe, and the Americas – and art fields – including painting, sculpture, photography, archaeology, architecture, design, and decorative arts.
+Like many other American museums founded in the same period, the Nelson-Atkins is an encyclopedic art museum whose collections spans over 4000 years, from ancient to contemporary art.
+Furthermore, the museum’s collections encompass various geographical areas – Far and Near East, Africa, Europe, and the Americas – and art fields – including painting, sculpture, photography, archaeology, architecture, design, and decorative arts.

 Wight & Wight Architects, study for the southern facade and the landscape design of the “William Rockhill Nelson Gallery of Art and the Mary Atkins Museum of Fine Arts” building, September 1930; image courtesy of The Nelson-Atkins Museum of Art